-Since we wanted to see when the LDO method eventually breaks down, we pushed the eigenvalue analysis for even higher levels than reported in \cref{tab:LDOerrors} (for the non-rotating LDO only).
-We found approximate level quantization with the number of states in agreement with CFT at levels $5$, $5\,\oneeighth$ and $6$, with the maximal absolute(relative) error of at most 0.13 (2\%)!
-Since the exact levels are split by 1 in each $\mathbb{Z}_2$ sector, a reasonable criterion for the approximate level quantization breakdown is when the absolute error exceeds 0.5.
-This happens for the first time at level $6\,\oneeighth$.
+As for the scaling dimensions, the performance of the LDO is very similar to that of the $r=4$ TM.
+This is in spite of the fact that the LDO eigenvalues \cref{sec:LDOeigs} decay for $b=2$ as $0.5^{\Delta}$, i.e.~somewhat slower than the $\approx 0.2^\Delta$ decay for the TM eigenvalues for $r=4$, see Eq.~\eqref{eq:muDelta}.
+It would be nice if LDO vs TM accuracy comparison could be predicted solely from the eigenvalue decay rate,\footnote{We thank Atsushi Ueda for a discussion.} but as we see this is apparently not the case.
+It could be that the additional leg compression used in the LDO computation (see \cref{app:compression}), introduced further errors.
+We also note a subtlety in the interplay between the Gilt algorithm and the LDO, as discussed in \cref{app:incmpltGilt}, which may have also degraded the LDO accuracy.
+This deserves further study.

-Small TM eigenvalues control exponentially subleading contributions in the partition function on a long torus (\cref{app:TM}), while small LDO eigenvalues control correlation functions decaying as a large power of distance (\cref{sec:LDOeigs}).
-One may think that fast decaying powers are somewhat more robust to numerical perturbations than fast decaying exponentials, providing a possible rationale for why LDO performs better than TM for higher scaling dimensions.
+The similarity of LDO and $r=4$ TM performance extends to the breakdown test, which we performed in the same manner as for the $r=4$ crossed TM at the end of \cref{sec:transfer-numerics}.
+Specifically, we extended the eigenvalue analysis to levels higher than those reported in \cref{tab:LDOerrors}, focusing on the rotating LDO.
+We found approximate level quantization, with the number of states in agreement with the CFT, at levels up to $\Delta=6$.
+As in the TM case, we use an absolute error exceeding $0.5$ as the criterion for the breakdown of approximate level quantization.
+This first occurs at the last state on the $\Delta=6 \oneeighth$ level.
+In total, the 109 states before this breakdown are determined with a maximum absolute (relative) error of 0.21 (3.5\%).
+This is comparable with our result for $r=4$ crossed TM.